 The product terms also provide that if certain exceptional events occur (1) adjustments may be made to the product and/or (2) the product issuer may terminate the product, as applicable, early.
 These events are specified in the product terms and principally relate to the product and the product issuer.
 The preference shares in turn contain provisions allowing the preference shares to be adjusted or terminated early in the case of certain exceptional events, in particular relating to the underlying.
 Any such adjustments or early termination are likely to affect the amount and timing of return you receive under the product, meaning the return (if any) that you receive on such early termination is likely to be different from the scenarios described above and may be less than the amount you invested.

-♦ have a risk tolerance consistent with the summary risk indicator in the Key information document;
+4. they are willing to accept a level of risk to achieve potential returns that is consistent with the summary risk indicator shown in the key information document

 Please ensure you have read and understood the important documents contained on this page before investing.

 To gain a full understanding of this Plan it is important that you read the brochure carefully, including the product risks and terms and conditions.
 If you are unsure about any aspect of this investment product, please seek financial advice to ensure the Plan suits your requirements and overall investment planning.

 Moneyworld does not offer investment advice.
 The information in this brochure does not constitute tax, legal or investment advice.
 Please read our terms of business before investing